ezYakaEagle442/aro-prv-acr/setup-network.md

 [https://docs.microsoft.com/en-us/cli/azure/network/bastion?view=azure-cli-latest#az-network-bastion-create](https://docs.microsoft.com/en-us/cli/azure/network/bastion?view=azure-cli-latest#az-network-bastion-create)
 The SKU of the public IP must be Standard.

+Subnet with name 'AzureBastionSubnet' **can be used only for the Azure Bastion resource**.
-Name of the virtual network. **It must have a subnet called AzureBastionSubnet.**
+If you use Azure Bastion,  **VNet must have a subnet called AzureBastionSubnet.**

 ```sh
 # The gateway provides connectivity between the routers in the on-premises network and the virtual network.
 The gateway is placed in its own subnet.
 Azure only allows VPN and ExpressRoute gateways to be deployed into these subnets.